-Eleguá is the Orisha of the crossroads in parts of West Africa, Central Africa and the African diaspora in the Americas.
 Eleguá is his Caribbean Spanish name.
-In Yorubaland, he is Èṣù-Ẹlẹ́gbára.
+In Yorubaland (Nigeria/Benin/Togo), he is Èṣù-Ẹlẹ́gbára.
 In Brazil, he is Elegbara.
 In Haiti, he is Papa Legba.

-Èṣù-Ẹlẹ́gbára, Eleguá, Elegbara
+Èṣù-Ẹlẹ́gbára, Eleguá, Elegbara, Papa Legba

 The orisha of the crossroads opens and closes doors to the paths of life.
 To worship or celebrate our ancestors, we always ask Eleguá first to open a spiritual path to God.
+In Mother Africa and the Diaspora, we pray by singing, drumming and dancing together, so we also speak with Eleguá before we dance.

 Eleguá represents beginnings and endings so may appear to you as a child or an old man.
 He presents in nature as the stones in the road.